-- A. Textbook & Other Required Materials: - 1.
-Halderman James D. Automotive Technology, Principles, Diagnosis, and Service.
-6th Edition, Pearson Publishers, Copyright 2020 ( with on-line curriculum) - 2.
+- A. Textbook & Other Required Materials: - Halderman James D. Automotive Technology, Principles, Diagnosis, and Service.
+6th Edition, Pearson Publishers, Copyright 2020 (with on-line curriculum) - 2.
 Pen or pencil, and notebook for note taking and assignments - 3.
-Safety Glasses, and Hearing Protection sufficient for course length. - B. Class Attendance Policy.
+Safety Glasses, and Hearing Protection sufficient for course length.
+Class Attendance Policy.
 Students are expected to attend all classes in order to be successful in a course.
-The student may be administratively withdrawn from the course and any concuurent course when absences become excessive without notice, there are no excused absences.
-Excessive absences means 4 (four) or more absences for any reason.
-Upon the 5th absence, each student will lose 10 points off of their current GPA, the 6th absence an additional 10 points, and the 7th absence an additional 10 points.
-Excessive absences cause you to miss key points of a class and show you are not reliable/dependable for employment Two (2) tardies will count as one absence.
+The student may be administratively withdrawn from the course and any concuurent course when absences become excessive without notice.
+Attendance is worth 20 % of your grade.
 Leaving class without notifying your instructor is considered an absence, regardless of the time you left.